fluree/docs.flur.ee/src/content/0.15.0/docs/query/analytical-query.md

 Item | Function
 -- | --
-[three-tuple](#three-tuple) | Looks for flakes (pieces of data) in the database that match a provided pattern, and bind variables to the results.
+[three-tuple](#three-tuple) | Looks for flakes (pieces of data) in the ledger that match a provided pattern, and bind variables to the results.
 [four-tuple](#four-tuple) | Same as a simple three-tuple, except the first item in the tuple specifies a particular data source, such as Wikidata, another ledger, or the current ledger at a specific in time.
 [two-tuple variable binding](#two-tuple-variable-binding)| Bind a variable to a value, including to a calculated aggregate values.
 These variables can be used subsequent where-array items.
 [binding map](#binding-map)| Serves the same function as a two-tuple variable binding, except the syntax is different.